shameekagarwal/shameekagarwal.github.io/_posts/2024-07-05-data-engineering.md

 - "role playing dimension" -
   - same dimension table is referenced in the fact table multiple times
-  - e.g. date dimension for order date vs shipping date. note - this is also an example of [accumulation snapshot fact table](#accumulation-snapshot-fact-table)
+  - e.g. date dimension for order date vs shipping date. recall this is an e.g. of [accumulation snapshot fact table](#accumulation-snapshot-fact-table)
   - an additional optimization for bi - use views - data is not duplicated, but users see different dimension tables for the different "roles" the date dimension might be playing, thus increasing readability

 ## Slowly Changing Dimensions